How Detailed Should Your Invention Disclosure Form Be?

 5 Ways To Get Effective Invention Disclosures from Your R&D Team

 Getting effective invention disclosures is a challenge if your inventors don’t engage with the innovation capture process.
 As an innovation manager, you need to fill the innovation funnel with potentially patentable ideas.
-So, what do you do?
+The key to this lies in the details of structuring a comprehensive invention disclosure form to capture the essence of each innovation.

 Let’s explore what makes an effective invention disclosure and how you can get enough of those!